Laser Dentistry Services in Flagstaff

 Revolutionary Laser Treatment for Cold Sores

 Cold sores (also sometimes called fever blisters) typically develop in clusters near the mouth or right on the lips, and they’re well-known for causing a great deal of lingering discomfort.
-Thankfully, Dr. Bacon can use his soft tissue laser to not only help reduce this pain immediately, but shorten the patient’s overall healing time as well.
+Thankfully, Dr. Bacon and Dr. Stowell can use his soft tissue laser to not only help reduce this pain immediately, but shorten the patient’s overall healing time as well.
 This is because laser treatment actually stimulates the cells that play an important role in healing wounds.
 In fact, if patients notice the warning signs of an outbreak (such as itching, a fever, or a sore throat) early enough, laser treatment may be able to prevent the development of cold sores entirely.

 Learn More Today!